mohitkaushik1987/rest-api-automation-testing-framework/README.md

 6. jackson-databind

-## How to run?
+## How to run the test project?

 This test framework is developed to run against math-service local deployemnt (port 8080).
 Please refer to the application.properties file under config to know more details.

+ *-  Run as Maven clean (Build Success)*
- - Run as TestNG
+ *-  Run as TestNG (Will show the Status: Tests run, Failures, Skips) - **OR***

- - Run as Maven Install
+ *-  Run as Maven install (BUILD FAILURE, because some tests will fail - as expected)*

 ## Bug Report

+At mvn install, the *surefire-plugin* generates the bug reports (emailable-report.hrml and index.html).

-When the project is run as TestNG, it creates index.html and emailable-report.html under test-output folders.
-These reports can be referred as-is, or can be configured in Jenkins build to be sent as email.
+These surefire-reports are generated under *rest-api-automation-testing-framework/target/surefire-reports/* folder.
+These reports can be referred as-is, or can be configured in Jenkins (CD/CI) build to be sent as email.

+The Project can also be run as *run as TestNG*, it creates index.html and emailable-report.html under test-output folders.

+**Please refer the sample bug report from last run, shared on AWS S3 for ready reference.**

 ## Bug report from last run (Sunday night):

 **Emailable report:** https://s3.amazonaws.com/math-service-bug-report/emailable-report.html

 **Index.html report (TestNG):** https://s3.amazonaws.com/math-service-bug-report/index.html